Angel Moises Guzman

 - Height 6' 3", Weight 195 lbs.

 Angel finally made it to AAA three years after his AA debut with the 2006 Iowa Cubs.
-As of August 6th, he was 4-4 with a 4.04 ERA and had also made six appearances in the majors for the Cubs, going 0-6 with a 7.31 ERA and 60 punch outs in 56 innings.
+He finished 4-4 with a 4.04 ERA in Iowa and made his first 15 appearances in the majors for the Cubs, going 0-6 with a 7.31 ERA and 60 punch outs in 56 innings.
 He saw his last big league action in 2009 and tore up his shoulder prior to the 2010 season, losing the entire year.

 Guzman was pitching coach of the VSL Cubs in 2014.